cwendorf/CALM/docs/examples/producingCodes.md

 #### Example: Difference (Reverse) Contrasts

 The intercept is equivalent to the mean of the group means.
-Parameters represent the difference between each group and the previous group.
+Remaining parameters represent the difference between each group and the previous group.

 ```r
 GM <- c(1/3,1/3,1/3)